Flank/flank/docs/flank_mixpanel_metrics.md

 ## Tests result information [test]

-This property contains information about count of tests and count of successful, failed and flaky tests.
+This property contains information about overall count of tests and the count of successful, failed and flaky tests.

 Fields: